Introduction to MySQL REVOKE

 The user lost all privileges and has only login access now.

 Explanation: Revoking ‘EXECUTE’ privileges on functions or procedures.
-The ‘REVOKE’ command can be used to take back the execute privileges on a function or procedure.
+The ‘REVOKE’ command can remove the execute privileges on a function or procedure.

 Query: